reiz/nginx_proxy/README.md

-The Dockerfile in this repository is assembling an Nginx with the [ngx\_http\_proxy\_connect\_module](https://github.com/chobits/ngx_http_proxy_connect_module) and an nginx.conf file which blocks all outgoing traffic by default, but allows access to some whitelisted domains like google.com.
+The Dockerfile in this repository is assembling an Nginx with the [ngx\_http\_proxy\_connect\_module](https://github.com/chobits/ngx_http_proxy_connect_module) and an nginx.conf file which blocks all outgoing traffic by default, but allows access to some allowlisted domains like google.com.
 The Docker image can be built like this:

 ```